-Off-loading is a common process in information systems with limited audit storage capacity.
+Offloading is a common process in information systems with limited audit storage capacity.

 PostgreSQL may write audit records to database tables, to files in the file system, to other kinds of local repository, or directly to a centralized log management system.
-Whatever the method used, it must be compatible with off-loading the records to the centralized system.
+Whatever the method used, it must be compatible with offloading the records to the centralized system.

-First, as the database administrator (shown here as "postgres"), ensure PostgreSQL uses syslog by running the following SQL:
+As the database administrator (shown here as "postgres"), ensure PostgreSQL uses syslog by running the following SQL: